kunansy/ReadingTracker/README.md

 ## Notes
 Here there are notes, the most important info from the materials.
-The user can search a note with Manticoresearch.
+The user can search a note with Manticoresearch by any text query, filter notes by materials or tags.
 ![Notes](docs/notes.png)

 You should: